ilendl2/one-click-hugo/site/content/ministries/men-women.md

     link: /ministries/acms/
   - details: >-
       The Good Shepherd branch of the Mothers Union is a part of community of over 4 million members in 83 countries.
-We aim to encourage parents in caring for their children, not just physically and mentally but also spiritually.
-Contact Lystra Roach if you are interested in becoming a member.
+We aim to encourage parents to care for their children spiritually.
     title: The Mothers' Union
     image: /img/mothers-union.jpg
     link: /ministries/mothers-union/
   - details: >-
       Our Ushers are charged with ensuring the needs of the congregation are met prior to, during and following Services.
-Contact Eula Reid-Mayo for information about joining the Ushers Group
     title: Ushers Group
     image: /img/ushers.jpg
     link: /ministries/ushers/
   - details: >-
       The mission of Flower Guild is to enhance our worship, and to glorify God by presenting gifts of natural beauty.
 The volunteers of the Flower Guild procure and arrange flowers for the altar each week.
-If you are interested in serving on the new Flower Guild, please contact Rene Lovell.
     title: The Flower Guild
     image: /img/flower-guild.jpg
     link: /ministries/flower-guild/
   - details: >-
       The Survivors Group provides support and education to individuals and families who have experienced the loss of a loved one.
-Contact Arlene Forde if you wish to become involved with the Survivors Group.
     title: The Survivors Group
     image: /img/survivors-group.jpg
     link: /ministries/survivors-group/